hwangy/DistributedWireProtocols/design_notebook.md

 easy to set up.
 The only part which was not completely straightfoward was creating the client on the Message Server.
 A new client needed to be created for each logged-in user; as such, whenever a login request or create account request is received, a new thread is started which acts as a message dispatcher for that specific user.

+## February 16th

+> **Bug** Address Already in Use Exception
+> This occurs on the client side when I attempt to connect a second client to the server, with both
+> clients on localhost.

+This bug occurs when two clients on the *same* IP address start the MessageReceiver.
+Since the port was fixed, they can't both listen on the same port.
+I fixed this bug by maintain a list of connected IP addresses, and incrementing the port number for each connection on the same IP address.
+The server maintains this list, and the port the client should use is passed back as part of the `LoginReply`

+> **Bug** Starting a new MessageReceiver after deleting account
+> There is a bug where if a client deletes their account (and thereby not exiting the client entirely),
+> the old MessageReceiver has not been shut down, and a new one causes the `Address Already in Use`
+> exception.

+This was fixed by holding onto a handle of the server, and calling shutdown on deleting or logging out.